 Drivers check their buses after every bus run.
 Items left on the bus may be claimed at the bus lot at the end of the day, and/or returned to the child the next day by the driver.
 You can help by labeling all of your child's school belongings with the child's name and school.
 The school division assumes no liability for items left on the school bus.

-Each school bus is equipped with a 4 or 8 camera digital system.
-Over 75% of the buses have 8 cameras that can monitor the inside and outside of the bus, in daylight or darkness, and includes audio.
+Each school bus is equipped with a camera digital system.
+The cameras can monitor the inside and outside of the bus, in daylight or darkness, and includes audio.
 Each bus is also equipped with a GPS system allowing real time tracking.
 A feature of the GPS system is the app "Here Comes the Bus."
 This app provides parents and students with an alert when the bus is nearing the stop.
-Further information is available on the school division web site at: sbo.nn.k12.va.us., "Bus Stops and Zone Finder" is located in the Family Resources menu.
-Here Comes the Bus app is available in Android and IOS app stores for free download.
+Further information is available on the school division website at: www.nnschools.org.
+"Bus Stops and Zone Finder" is located in the Family Resources menu.
+The Here Comes the Bus app is available in Android and IOS app stores for free download.
 Other uses of technology on the bus are in the developmental and piloting stages.

 Special needs transportation services are subject to frequent transportation changes due to the number of students entering and exiting special needs programs throughout the school year.
 In many cases, the individual student needs are changed by the IEP committee which then requires transportation changes.
 Since the over 900 special needs customers share in the use of 82 school buses, a change for one student may impact a route change for many other students.
 When these changes are made, bus drivers notify parents with the new pick up and drop off times.
 This is a dynamic process, as we seek to make changes as quickly as possible, and at the same time maintain continuity of transportation service for all students involved.